 Spiders.
 Ghouls.
 Zombies.
 Poorly personalized InMails.
-While Halloween is a time to delight in fright, there’s nothing more terrifying to a People Team than spooking away the perfect candidate.
-This Halloween, while you’re pushing to fill your 2016 headcount, make sure your teammates aren't scaring off the warm, delicious bodies… er candidates... you’re bringing in for interviews.Here are the 5 ways you're spooking away candidates.
+While everyone loves a good scare now and then, there’s nothing more terrifying to a recruitment team than spooking away talent with poorly thought out candidate engagement.
+While you’re pushing to fill your 2021 headcount, make sure your teammates aren't scaring off the warm, delicious bodies… er candidates... you’re bringing in for interviews.

 There’s no worse turn-off than a poorly researched, poorly executed InMail to a candidate.
 If your recruiter is sending cold outreached that could have been penned by the walking dead, you’re likely missing out on 100s of candidates who will never enter your pipeline.
 Even worse, they just had a poor interaction with your employer brand.
 Take time to train your team on the most effective outreach techniques, including targeted research and personalization, and using their network to get email introductions.

 You’re lucky enough to get a candidate to say yes to a phone conversation, and they’re excited about the role on your team.
 After discussing the role, the candidate asks your recruiter about the workplace culture.
 Your recruiter shares their personal experience: How they like playing ping-pong at lunch and drinking the beer on tap.
 The candidate is never heard from again.
 Make sure you have an executive team-approved “pitch” on your company values, and that your recruiting team can casually articulate those values at any time.

 You and your candidates never know what’s lurking around the corner!
 While you trust that your hiring managers and their employees won’t ask truly terrifying questions (“So, have you always had that mole?”), you don’t have standard interview protocol.
 You haven't trained employees on the proper way to conduct an interview.
 They’re allowed to “spook” interviewees with any question, at any time.